-We all have heard the saying that mouth is the window to our overall health.
+We all have heard the saying that the mouth is the window to our overall health.
 The teeth not only help you to talk and chew but also give an impression of your appearance and quality of life.
 Hence, practicing good dental health is very essential.

 Oral hygiene refers to teeth that are clean and free of debris and gums that are pink and do not bleed.
 Improper oral hygiene leads to a variety of dental and medical problems such as infection, gum disease, bone loss, etc.